Rurusachi/Archipelago/worlds/ffta/docs/en_Final Fantasy Tactics Advance.md

 ## What is randomized?:
 Starting unit job, race, amount of mastered abilities, enemies, mission order.
-From other players you can receive weapons, equipment, mission items, and job unlocks all depending on settings.
+From other players you can receive weapons, equipment, and mission items all depending on settings.

 ## What are the locations?
 Currently, it is just encounter mission rewards.
 Two rewards for every mission.
-There can be up to 31 mission gates which is 124 missions.
+There can be up to 28 mission gates which is 124 missions.

 ## What is the goal?
 There are mission gates with four missions each.
 One of the missions requires a mission item which will